-If you’ve decided to go with a baby carrier that’s good for nursing, you’ve already made your first smart decision.
+If you’ve decided to go with a baby carrier for nursing, you’ve already made your first smart decision.
 Of course, now that it’s time to choose the baby carrier you’re going to use, you may be feeling a little lost.
 Have no fear – that is exactly what I’m here to help with.

 Follow along for the key features you should include in your baby carrier, especially if you plan on using it to breastfeed.

 Your baby carrier is going to be holding the most precious and valuable thing in your life.
 Especially at the very earliest stages, your baby is solely dependent on your help.
 It is extremely important that you have a baby carrier that is going to offer excellent support to your baby.